Warm amber audio waveform visualization representing a distinctive voice signature

 We don't generate content.
 We don't represent talent.
 We don't replace agents or managers.
 We build the protocol that everyone else plugs into.

 AI is not going to slow down.
 The question is whether the people it depicts get a say in how it happens.
-DIAP is the infrastructure that guarantees they do.
+TrustMark is the infrastructure that establishes the record — so law, contracts, and guilds have something to enforce.